-Dividends on these investments in equity instruments at FVTOCI are recognized in profit or loss when the Company's right to receive the dividends is established unless the Company's right clearly represents a recovery of part of the cost of the investment.
+Dividends received on equity investments measured at FVOCI are recognized in the income statement when the right to receive the dividend is established, unless the dividend clearly represents a recovery of part of the investment's cost.

-(B) Impairment of financial assets
+B. Impairment of financial assets

 - a.
 At the end of each reporting period, a loss allowance for expected credit loss is recognized for financial assets at amortized cost (including accounts receivable), investments in debt instruments that are measured at FVTOCI, lease receivable, and contract assets. - b.
 At the end of each reporting period, a loss allowance for expected credit loss is recognized for financial assets at amortized cost (including accounts receivable), investments in debt instruments that are measured at FVTOCI, lease receivable, and contract assets. - c.
 Expected credit losses reflect the weighted average of credit losses with the respective risks of a default occurring as the weights.
 12-month ECL represents the portion of lifetime ECL that is expected to result from default events on a financial instrument that are possible within 12 months after the reporting date.
 In contrast, lifetime ECL represents the expected credit losses that will result from all possible default events over the expected life of a financial instrument. - d.
-The Company recognizes an impairment loss in profit or loss for all financial instruments with a corresponding adjustment to their carrying amount through a loss allowance account, except for investments in debt instruments that are measured at FVTOCI, for which the loss allowance is recognized in other comprehensive income and does not reduce the carrying amount of the financial asset.
+The Group recognizes an impairment loss in profit or loss for all financial instruments with a corresponding adjustment to their carrying amount through a loss allowance account, except for investments in debt instruments that are measured at FVTOCI, for which the loss allowance is recognized in other comprehensive income and does not reduce the carrying amount of the financial asset.

-(C) De-recognition of financial assets
+C. De-recognition of financial assets

-The Company derecognizes a financial asset when one of the following conditions is met:
+The Group derecognizes a financial asset when one of the following conditions is met:

 - a.
 The contractual rights to receive the cash flows from the financial asset expire. - b.
-The contractual rights to receive cash flows of the financial asset have been transferred and the Company has transferred substantially all risks and rewards of ownership of the financial asset. - c.
-The Company has not transferred substantially almost all risks and rewards; however, the Company has not retained control of the financial asset.
+The contractual rights to receive cash flows of the financial asset have been transferred and the Group has transferred substantially all risks and rewards of ownership of the financial asset. - c.
+The Group has not transferred substantially almost all risks and rewards; however, the Group has not retained control of the financial asset.